 Can You Freeze Rhubarb?

-Often, we have more rhubarb in the spring of the year than we can eat.
+Often, we have more rhubarb in the late spring of the year than we can eat.
 Therefore, we clean, dice, and freeze the extra rhubarb in plastic containers or freezer bags.
 Normally, about 2 or 3 Cups in each container.

 We enjoy rhubarb recipes throughout the year adding the frozen rhubarb to whatever recipe we are making.
 It is best to use the rhubarb within six months of freezing.